+Denote $\vec{m}=(m_\ell)_{\ell=1:N}$, where $m_\ell$ represents the molecular weight for the $\ell$-th species.
+Then the conservation of mass for the $j$-th reaction in \eqref{CRCR} implies

-Sometimes in an open system, if the materials exchange with the environment, denoted as $\emptyset$, then this exchange reaction $X_{\ell}\ce{<=>} \emptyset$ does not conserve mass.
+Sometimes, in an open system where the materials exchange with the environment denoted as $\emptyset$, the exchange reaction $X_{\ell}\ce{<=>} \emptyset$ does not conserve mass.

-Let the space of natural numbers $\mathbb{N}$ be the state space of the counting process $X_\ell(t)$, which counts the number of each species $\ell=1,\cdots,N$ in those biochemical reactions.
-Then with the reaction container size $1/h\gg 1$, $\cv_\ell(t)=hX_\ell(t)$ satisfies the random time-changed Poisson representation for chemical reactions \eqref{Csde}(c.f. \cite{Kurtz15})
+Let $\mathbb{N}$ be the space of natural numbers, which serves as the state space for the counting process $X_\ell(t)$, representing the number of each species $\ell=1,\cdots,N$ in the biochemical reactions.
+With the reaction container size $1/h\gg 1$, the process $\cv_\ell(t)=hX_\ell(t)$ satisfies the random time-changed Poisson representation for chemical reactions \eqref{Csde} (see \cite{kurtz1980representations, Kurtz15}):

-Here for the $j$-th reaction channel, $Y^\pm_{j}(t)$ are i.i.d. unit rate Poisson processes and its intensity function is given by the mesoscopic law of mass action (LMA)
+Here, for the $j$-th reaction channel, $Y^\pm_{j}(t)$ are i.i.d. unit-rate Poisson processes, and the intensity function is given by the mesoscopic law of mass action (LMA):

+The `no reaction' constraints $\cv(t^-)\pm \vec{\nu}_{j} h\geq 0$ ensure that no jump occurs if the number of some species would become negative in the container.
+This `no reaction' correction to the process \eqref{Csde} was also noticed in \cite[eq(28)]{anderson2019constrained}, where a very similar `no reaction' constraint was imposed near the relative boundary of the positive orthant.
+Here, we use $\tilde{\Phi}^\pm_j$ to distinguish the mesoscopic LMA from the limit macroscopic LMA $\Phi^\pm_j$ in \eqref{lma}.
+In the literature, this process \eqref{Csde} is also known as the Marcus-Lushnikov process \cite{marcus1968stochastic, lushnikov1978coagulation} or Gillespie's process \cite{gillespie1972stochastic}.
+The existence and uniqueness of the stochastic equation \eqref{Csde} were proved by \cite{kurtz1980representations, Kurtz15} in terms of the corresponding martingale problem.

-Here we use $\tilde{\Phi}^\pm_j$ to distinguish the mesoscopic LMA and the limit macroscopic LMA $\Phi^\pm_j$ in \eqref{lma}.
-For the purpose of effectively handle the boundary condition when some species becomes zero, we extend process $\cv(t)$ to include negative counting number for species such that those negative numbers remains unchanged.
-Clearly, if $\cv_\ell(0)<0$ for some $\ell$, then $ \cv(t) \equiv \cv(0)$.
-To realize this, we also set the LMA
+For the purpose of effectively handling the boundary condition when some species become zero, we extend the process $\cv(t)$ to include negative counting numbers for species such that those negative numbers remain unchanged.
+Clearly, if $\cv_\ell(0)<0$ for some $\ell$, then $\cv(t) \equiv \cv(0)$.
+To realize this, we also set the LMA as: